Reasons to Use a Donor Advised Fund for Your Charitable Giving

 Utilizing a Donor Advised Fund provides numerous benefits to Jane as noted below.
 First, it is useful to describe how this type of fund works.

-- Establish the charitable account.
-Many mutual fund companies such as Fidelity, Schwab and Vanguard offer Donor Advised Funds.
+Establish the charitable account.
+Fidelity, Schwab and Vanguard are some of the largest companies to offer Donor Advised Funds.

-- Make grants to charities.
-Jane requests how much to what 501c3 entities and when she would like to send money.
+Make grants to charities.
+Jane requests how much and to what 501c3 entities she would like to send money.

 Disadvantages of a Donor Advised Fund:

-- The mutual fund company assesses an annualized administrative fee (generally 0.60% of assets or $100, whichever is greater) and the mutual funds charge an expense ratio.
+The account administrator assesses an annualized administrative fee (generally 0.60% of assets or $100, whichever is greater) and the mutual funds charge an expense ratio.